ragnarstolsmark/Rstolsmark.WakeOnLanServer/readme.md

 ### Hosting on IIS

 Unzip the contents into a website.
-Ensure that the dotnet core hosting runtime 2.2 is installed.
+Ensure that the dotnet hosting runtime 6 is installed.

 ### Hosting on Kestrel